sftpplus/sftpplus-docs/chevah/server/static/documentation/configuration/groups.rst

     Use the `${SHARED}` prefix when you want all users from the group to use a single file to store the authorized SSH keys.

+    The files should be readable by the account under which the SFTPPlus process operates.

+    Failure occurs if private keys are found in the configured path.

 source_ip_filter
 ^^^^^^^^^^^^^^^^